canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 Employees must use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.

+**Note**: this is related to the [Public Servant Invention Act](https://laws-lois.justice.gc.ca/eng/acts/P-32/FullText.html#h-3), section 3.
+Additional clarification as to the means of identifying as an employee of the GC without necessarily requiring the email address in commits will need to be sought to ease the process.

 ### Submit changes

 To make changes in open source software, engage with the community and submit your changes upstream to ensure that your modifications are supported by future updates.

+Contributing to a 3rd party should be done in accordance to the project governance model, if such a model is present.

 **note:** More than code (Bug reports, feature requests, direction, security assessments, ..)